-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Χ Check here if your institution's 2013-2014 acade emic year costs of attendance are not available at this time and provide an approximate date (i.e., mor th/day) when your institution's final 2013-2014 academic year costs of attendance will be available: Jul y 2013
+Х Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available: Jul-15

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-1 Ī

-G1 Comprehensive tuition and room an
+G1 Comprehensive tuition and room and

-college cannot provide separate tuition and room and
+college cannot provide separate tuiti on and room and

 board fees):

-• Other:
+lo.:

 G1 Other:

+Minimour Massimosum

-G2 Minimum Maximum
+G2 Niverband and the same and asset of an t and take for the Minimum Maximum

-Number of credits per term a studer nt can take for the IVIIIIIIIIIIII IVIAXIIIIUIII
+G2 Number of credits per term a studen stated full-time tuition can take for the

-GZ stated full-time tuition it can take for the
+Stated full-time tuition

-Stated fall time tailion

 G3 Yes No

-G3 Do tuition and fees vary by year of s study (e.a.
+G3 Do tuition and fees vary by year of si tudy (o. a 162 INU

-- sophomore, junior, senior)? , taay (o.g.,
+GS sophomore, junior, senior)? ludy (e.g.,

+soprioriore, jurior, seriior):

+~4 Van Na

-G4 Yes No
+G4 Do tuition and food your by your downso duata inaturational Yes No

-G4 Do tuition and fees vary by undergra aduate instructional 100 110
+G4 Do tuition and fees vary by undergra uuate instructional

-G 4 program? addate instructional
+program?

-~4 program:

 G4 %

+/0

-G4 If yes, what percentage of full-time to
+G4 If yes, what percentage of full-time u ndergraduates pay

-more than the tuition and fees report rted in G1?
+more than the tuition and fees report

-CDS-G Page 16 G5 Provide the estimated expenses for a typical full-time undergraduate student:
+CDS-G Page 16

+G5 Provide the estimated expenses for a typical full-time undergraduate student:

 G5 Residents Commuters (living at home) Commuters (not living at home)

 G5 Books and supplies

 G5 Room only

 G5 Board only

-G5 Room and board total (if your

-college cannot provide separate

-room and board figures for

-commuters not living at home):
+Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):

 G5 Transportation

 G5 Other expenses

-G6 Undergraduate per-credit-hour charges (tuition only)
+Undergraduate per-credit-hour char ges (tuition only)

-G6 PRIVATE INSTITUTIONS:
+PRIVATE INSTITUTIONS: •

-G6 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS In-district:

-00 In-district:

-G6 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

 In-state (out-of-district):

-G6 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

 Out-of-state:

-G6 NONRESIDENT ALIENS:
+NONRESIDENT ALIENS:

+PRIVATE INSTITUTIONS: PUBLIC INSTITUTIONS In-district: PUBLIC INSTITUTIONS In-state (out-of-district): PUBLIC INSTITUTIONS Out-of-state: